bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ayrton.md

 **Hertha Ayrton** was an engineer and mathematician.
 She was awarded the Royal Society's Hughes Medal, and is well known as a suffragette.

 ### Mathematical Profile (Excerpt):
-* In fact this was a nickname she received after the age of sixteen and she is now almost always known by the name Hertha Ayrton.
+* "Herta" was a nickname she received after the age of sixteen, and she is now almost always known by the name Hertha Ayrton.
 * Her parents were Levi Marks and Alice Theresa Moss.
 * Alice earned some money as a seamstress while Hertha, who was seven at this time, helped to look after her younger siblings.
 * When Hertha was nine years old, Marion Hartog invited her to come and live with her and to be educated at her school.